rcvink/feedback/README.md

 ## Automation

-Besides the automated testing specified above, the following automation was used:
+The following automation was used in the development of this app:
+- [Mocha](https://mochajs.org/) for automated test assertions.
+- [Zombie](http://zombie.js.org/) for browser automation.
+This permitted development using end-to-end feature tests.
 - [ESLint](https://eslint.org/) for linting.
 Run `npm run lint` to see the results.
 If no errors are listed then all of the code passes.
 - [Nodemon](https://github.com/remy/nodemon) to automate restarting the application when changes are made in development.
 - npm scripts for starting and testing the app (`npm start` and `npm test` respectively), as is normal for Node apps.